White football logo

 The Super Bowl is not just a major event in American sports; it is a global sensation.
 It consistently draws more than 70,000 fans to live events, with record-breaking TV audiences worldwide.
 In 2015, it set an astounding average TV audience record of 114.4 million viewers.
 While viewership has slightly dipped since then, the 2023 Super Bowl saw a resurgence with 113 million viewers in the United States.

-This year, the Super Bowl takes place at Las Vegas’ Allegiant Stadium, with a seating capacity of 65.000 and expanding possibility up to 72.000 spread across ten levels.
+Last year, the Super Bowl took place at Las Vegas’ Allegiant Stadium, with a seating capacity of 65.000 and expanding possibility up to 72.000 spread across ten levels.
 But the Super Bowl’s appeal extends far beyond U.S. borders.
 It is broadcast in over 130 countries and more than 30 languages, captivating audiences worldwide.
 In 2022, over 56 million viewers outside the U.S. tuned in, marking a global surge of interest.

 Mexico led the way with over 20 million viewers, followed by Canada with 17.3 million and 11.9 million for the halftime show.
 Brazil, China, and other countries are increasingly embracing American football, with China experiencing an astonishing 42 percent growth in viewership.